Oneo64/Starlattice/Technology/DesignPhilosophy.md

 Crucial areas such as the command deck, engine rooms, or the reactor/generator room require the same DNA scanning system.
 Also, only human personnel, mostly commanders, ship captains, repairmen, and guards, have access to these rooms.

 All military spacecraft have the Wormhole Transporter Module installed, and all military warships have the following modules installed: Shield Generator Module and Military-grade Radar Module.
 Large military ships usually have a crystal core reactor and a solar energy system that powers their systems.
 Their armour is usually built with 15 centimeters of plating instead of the usual 10 centimeters.
+Spacefighters, however, have an armour thickness of only 5 centimeters.

 Furthermore, all Kagalarian programming runs on a language where Kagalarian is predominantly used, and this language isn't in any way based on Assembly.
 Therefore, a kagalarian spaceship cannot be hacked with an injection of any programming language other than the one the spaceship uses.